What is Monkey Pox? Symptoms, Treatment, and Prevention

 So how about we refresh our education on what these entities are and how they are related to viruses, especially, the SARS-CoV-2 (Covid) family of viruses?

 Let’s start with the prerequisites.
 What organic compounds and amino acids are and then we’ll delve into proteins.
-We will keep our discussion simple so that we can get a clear understanding of it all.
+We will keep our discussion simple so that you can get a clear understanding of it all.

 Organic Compounds?